Lock Repair Available Now

 Cylinder Issues

-Stiff, grinding, or seized cylinders are our bread and butter.
-We can often free up, lubricate, or replace just the cylinder—saving the cost of a full lock change.
+Stiff, grinding, or seized cylinders are common ground for us.
+Often we can free up, service, or replace just the cylinder — saving the cost of a full lock change.

 Multipoint Gearbox

-Hooks not engaging, splitspindle problems, failed gearboxes.
+Hooks not engaging, broken spindle (the bar the handle turns), failed gearboxes.
 We diagnose multipoint lock issues accurately and repair or replace individual components without replacing the whole mechanism unnecessarily.

 Door Alignment